 My name is Heather, and I’m a Cuban-American PhD student, writer, and lecturer living, working, and studying in Nottingham, England.
 My original home, however, is sunny and vibrant (if excessively materialistic!)
 Miami, FL, where I did my undergrad at the University of Miami.
-I have such fond memories of my time at the ‘U’, from its world-class staff to my one-year internship with the R.J Dunlap Marine Conservation Program researching and collecting data from among our planet’s most ancient predators.
-Though I absolutely love life here in the UK, I do miss my family, who live spread out between Miami and Cuba, the things I miss most from home are succulent mangoes and bold Cuban coffee that can be found back home in abundance, of course!
+I have such fond memories of my time at the ‘U’, from its world-class research and staff to my one-year internship with the R.J Dunlap Marine Conservation Program researching and collecting data from among our planet’s most ancient predators.
+Though I absolutely love life here in the UK, I do miss my family, who live spread out between Miami and Cuba, and the succulent mangoes and bold Cuban coffee that can be found back home in abundance, of course!

 I constantly find myself wondering where the time has gone.
 Now I’m nearing the latter stages of my PhD, which centres around investigating radical environmental activists’ behavioural motivations, ecological world-views, and visions of a more socio-ecologically harmonious future.
 I also teach university students on modules ranging from ethics and political philosophy to criminological theory.
 I’m officially a published author, with an essay in a book of collected fiction pieces from around the world entitled, ‘My Utopia‘, as well as articles published on various online platforms including The Conversation!
 It’s been a truly exciting and rewarding journey so far, one for which I’m eternally grateful.